mr-forty-seven/port/content/authors/admin/_index.md

 Finished:

-* Browser privacy and security setup using firefox containers and other plugins.
+* Browser privacy and security setup using Firefox containers and other plugins.
 * Private email setup.
 * Daily drive Ubuntu.